a-slide/pycoSnake/README.md

 ```
 conda activate NanoSnake

-NanoSnake {WORKFLOW NAME} --generate_template --overwrite_template
+NanoSnake {WORKFLOW NAME} --generate_template all --overwrite_template
 ```

-The `samples.tsv` file needs to be filled with the required informations detailed in the file header.
+The `samples.tsv` file needs to be filled with the required informations detailed in the file header and passed to NanoSnake (`--sample_sheet`).

-The `config.yaml` can be modified and passed to NanoSnake upon execution, but it is recommended to stick to the default parameters.
+The `config.yaml` can be modified and passed to NanoSnake (`--config`).
+It is generally recommended to stick to the default parameters.

+The `cluster_config.yaml` can be modified and passed to NanoSnake (`--cluster_config`).
+Use the file instead of config.yaml if you are executing the pipeline in a cluster environment.
+By default the file is for an LSF cluster, but it can be modified for other HPC platfoms.

 ### Step 4: Execute workflow